 1 ship a total loss, total tonnage 7,472 GRT

 Sunk at 1130hrs on 9 Jan 1944 in the Mediterranean at Pola, in position 44.52N, 13.51E by US bombs.
 Raised on 22 April, 1944.
 Broken up.
 2 dead, unknown number of survivors.

 30 Oct 1941

-The boat was attacked by a British Catalina flying boat (Sqdn 209/Z, pilot Denis E. Ryan) southwest of Brest while enroute to cross the Straits of Gibraltar.
+The boat was attacked by a British Catalina flying boat (RAF Sqdn 209/Z, pilot Denis E. Ryan) SW of Brest while enroute to cross the Straits of Gibraltar.
 A Hudson bomber (Sqdn 53, F/O Henry) also appeared and dropped depth charge.
 The boat was severely damaged and had to return to Brest.
 After hurried repairs the boat once more sailed for the Mediterranean.
 (Sources: Blair, vol 1, page 396)

 13 Nov 1941